-Please read Guidelines for all for Economics Majors, Concentrators, and Interdepartmental Majors (p.) above.
+Please read Guidelines for all for Economics Majors, Concentrators, and Interdepartmental Majors (p.
+230) above.

-The Department of Economics, in collaboration with the Business School, offers the major in financial economics, which provides an academic framework to explore the role of financial markets and intermediaries in the allocation (and misallocation) of capital.
+The Department of Economics offers the major in financial economics, which provides an academic framework to explore the role of financial markets and intermediaries in the allocation (and misallocation) of capital.
 Among the topics studied in financial economics are financial markets, banks and other financial intermediaries, asset valuation, portfolio allocation, regulation and corporate governance.